25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 ## DynamoDB Transactions

 - Transaction = Ability to Create / Update / Delete multiple rows in different tables at the same time
-- It's an "all or nothing" type of operation.
+- It's an "all or nothing" type of operation
 - Write Modes: Standard, Transactional
 - Read Modes: Eventual Consistency, Strong Consistency, Transactional
 - **Consume 2x of WCU / RCU**